-I am a Ph.D.
-Candidate and Teaching Fellow in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill.
-My research examines the intersections of religious and poetic identity in nineteenth-century British women’s writing, with particular interest in Romantic-era discourses of enthusiasm, reflection, and feminine restraint.
+In May 2019, I completed my Ph.D. in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill.
+My dissertation examined the intersections of religious and poetic identity in nineteenth-century British women’s writing, with particular interest in Romantic-era discourses of enthusiasm, reflection, and feminine restraint.

 I have published related articles on Hannah More’s poetics of reflection in her 1809 novel Cœlebs in Search of a Wife (Essays in Romanticism, 2016), and the much-understudied religious poetry of Caroline Fry (New Perspectives on the Eighteenth Century, 2014).
-My article on poetics of enthusiasm in Mary Shelley’s Valperga (1823), forthcoming in Studies in Romanticism, reads Valperga as a critique of Percy Bysshe Shelley’s Defence of Poetry and as a call for a feminized expression of enthusiasm inflected with Wollstonecraftian politics of restraint.
+My article on poetics of enthusiasm in Mary Shelley’s Valperga (1823), published in Studies in Romanticism, reads Valperga as a critique of Percy Bysshe Shelley’s Defence of Poetry and as a call for a feminized expression of enthusiasm inflected with Wollstonecraftian politics of restraint.
 In July 2019, my article on Romanticism and Elizabeth Barrett’s juvenile poetics appeared in the Journal of Juvenilia Studies.

-During my graduate studies, I have taught and assisted with several undergraduate courses, including Introduction to Poetry, Introduction to Fiction, 19th-Century British Novel, and First-Year Composition.
-I am currently teaching a special humanities-focused section of first-year composition, where students have recorded poetry podcasts, presented art historical conference papers, and written blog posts on the history of student activism at UNC.
-Alongside these teaching duties, I have served on the Writing Program’s Peer Mentoring Committee, as a Graduate Research Consultant for the Office of Undergraduate Research, as a Maynard Adams Fellow for the Public Humanities, and as a Graduate Assistant to the Humanities for the Public Good Initiative at UNC-Chapel Hill.
-I also work as a Project Assistant for the William Blake Archive.
+Past courses (at UNC) include Introduction to Poetry, Introduction to Fiction, 19th-Century British Novel, and a special humanities-focused section of first-year composition, where students recorded poetry podcasts, presented art historical conference papers, and wrote blog posts on the history of student activism at UNC.
+Alongside these teaching duties at UNC, I served on the Writing Program’s Peer Mentoring Committee, as a Graduate Research Consultant for the Office of Undergraduate Research, as a Maynard Adams Fellow for the Public Humanities, and as a Graduate Assistant to the Humanities for the Public Good Initiative.
+I also worked as a Project Assistant for the William Blake Archive.